 Some of the parts can be printed in PLA, but most need to withstand more heat and need to be printed in ABS or PTEG.
 My printer works well with PLA but I have had problems working with ABS.
 Originally this printer only used cartridges, but a recent software hack of the firmware enables the use of bulk filament.
 I modified several used cartridges to feed filament directly from bulk reels, and tried several things I had found on-line to help when printing ABS.
 My printer does not have a heated bed, and that was the main limiting factor for using ABS.
 I added a thin PEI sheet to the build plate, and found that if I put several heavy coats of hair spray on the bed I could get the print to stick.

+I also designed some simple 20 x 1 mm. discs that when added near the corners of the object being printed, helped hold the part down to the bed.
 Without the heated bed, there was still some curling of the part when it cools.
 From what I found on-line it looks like it might help to increase the temperature in the build area.
 I found that by simply placing a plastic trash bag over the printer, the temperature was increased enough to prevent most of the curling, and also seems to help with layer adhesion.

+Now that the printer is working better, I am in the process of printing the parts I need for a printer based onthe Anet A8 and several mods I want to incorporate in my design.
 I have finished some of the larger pieces, and find very little curling, and what is there is not on any of the mounting surfaces.
 The pieces are very solid, and show no signs of layer separation.
 Wonders what a trash bag can do.

 Update 7/20/17